 - Lichen sclerosus (a rare skin condition that usually occurs around the vulva and anus).

-Vulval intraepithelial neoplasia (VIN) is a pre-cancerous condition of the vulva.
+Vulvar intraepithelial neoplasia (VIN) is a pre-cancerous condition of the vulva.
 It is uncommon, but appears to have a high risk of becoming cancerous if untreated.
-Of those women who are treated, 5 to 10 per cent may still develop vulval cancer.
+Of those women who are treated, 5 to 10 per cent may still develop vulvar cancer.
 If cancer cells reach the pelvic lymph nodes, secondary cancers can spread to almost anywhere in the body.

 - Squamous cell carcinoma – originating in the skin cells.
 This type accounts for about 90 per cent of cases